mwiatrzyk/modelity/docs/source/glossary.rst

 .. glossary::

+    Type descriptors
+        Modelity built-in mechanism for handling type parsing and value visiting logic.

+        It is provided by :class:`modelity.interface.ITypeDescriptor` base
+        class.
+Modelity evaluates type descriptors when model type is created, and later operates on closures created during model construction.
+        Thanks to this approach the logic behind type support is quite simple, without degrading runtime performance too much.

+        Type descriptors can be built-in for the types Modelity supports, with a possibility to register custom types or 3rd party types if needed.

     Data model
         A subclass of :class:`modelity.model.Model` class with data-specific fields and their types provided via type annotations like in